24 November 2025

 Sitting in the sunny doorway of a closed shop, a dishevelled man was angrily haranguing an imaginary audience.
 Nobody minded him.
 Grubby sleeping-bags and sheets of cardboard gave evidence of rough-sleeping in some doorways facing what was once the 'Cow Market'.
 Two elderly Pakistani gentlemen, in kurta and pyjama, were enjoying a bearded chin-wag.
 Beautifully dressed African children held their parent's hand, while a black-hooded, black boy on a black scooter, whizzed harmlessly past.
 Following her father came a little Indian girl on a bike with blue stabilisers and pink ribbons on the handle-bar ends.

 Under a shelter, down by the canal, a weather-beaten, white-moustachioed man guarded his half-dozen plastic bags.
-At first glance you might think he was selling something, but a second glance suggests the goods were of little value; except that they are his.
+At first glance you might think he was selling something, or waiting for a lift on a narrow-boat; but a second glance suggests the goods were his personal effects; of little value, except that they are his.
 A steady, sober man; day after day in the same place.
 I imagine he has a good decade of life ahead of him, and that this was as good a place to wait as any other.
 Or he might move on; after all, he was not here a year ago.

 I have occasionally found Banbury depressing.
 It, and its citizens, look a bit stuck; not going anywhere.
 But on this sunny day I took a fresh look and realised that my neighbours were not dissatisfied with their situation.
 I must try to see their lives as they see them; not using my perspective.
 In many cases I could plausibly believe that they were happy, or at least content; perhaps they were even living their dream.